rixx/ramble/ideas.md

       By repeating the same question, you teach the question.
 Problem solving is a skill: imitation and practice.
       [HTSI]
-- Read books you disagree with
+- Read books you disagree with https://www.lesswrong.com/posts/ZGzDNfNCXzfx6hYAH/how-to-learn-soft-skills - model what the author was thinking, empathy, at least learn about people like the author, or extract value from the meta
 - without meta communication, you lose
 - We run on agreements, contracts, and mandates
 - Religion vs organised religion, fite